Agriculture

 Comfort with statistics and data software is essential to prove your theories.

-Key Responsibilities & Lab-to-Land Cycle
+Key Responsibilities & Workflow

-The complete research workflow.
+The Lab-to-Land research cycle.

 Hypothesis

-Identifying a problem (e.g., 'Pests are destroying 30% of cotton crops').
+Identifying a problem (e.g., 'Pests are destroying 30% of cotton crops')

 Laboratory Research

-Studying plant cells, DNA, and pathogens under controlled conditions.
+Studying plant cells, DNA, and pathogens under controlled conditions

 Controlled Testing

-Growing plants in high-tech greenhouses to see how they react.
+Growing plants in high-tech greenhouses to see how they react

 Field Trials

-Testing the successful varieties in different climates across India.
+Testing the successful varieties in different climates across India

 Certification

-Getting approval from government bodies like the GEAC (Genetic Engineering Appraisal Committee).
+Getting approval from government bodies like the GEAC (Genetic Engineering Appraisal Committee)

 Extension

-Teaching farmers how to grow the new varieties effectively.
+Teaching farmers how to grow the new varieties effectively

 Career Pathways in India